-The delta variant is 2-4 times as infectious as the original strain and may cause more severe illness and death.
+Summary: The delta variant is 2-4 times as infectious as the original strain, may cause more severe illness and death, and is the dominant variant in the US.
 People with delta infections have much higher viral loads compared to infections with previous strains.
-Being vaccinated reduces the risk of infection by \sim 3-5x, reduces the risk of serious illness and death from delta infection by \sim 10-29x and reduces the time of viral shedding by \sim 2x.
+Being vaccinated reduces the risk of infection by ~3-5x, reduces the risk of serious illness and death from delta infection by ~10-29x and reduces the time of viral shedding by ~2x.
 Universal vaccination combined with masking and distancing is necessary to reduce spread.